-If your loved one is living with the cognitive challenges related to Alzheimer’s disease or other forms of dementia, memory care is a unique form of skilled nursing care specializing in working with these individuals.
-Memory care communities offer around the clock medical treatment and personalized care plans based on their unique needs, so your loved one can have the best care possible.
-Placing your loved one in a memory care community will ensure they’re continually monitored and observed for the variety of unique behaviors those living with Alzheimer’s disease or another form of dementia can exhibit, such as:
+If your loved one is living with cognitive challenges related to Alzheimer’s or other forms of dementia, memory care is a unique form of specialized housing that particularly serves these individuals.
+Memory care communities offer around-the-clock medical treatment and personalized care plans based on each person’s unique needs.

 - Repetitive speech or actions

-Memory care communities are an excellent choice for your loved one as skilled staff can help manage the symptoms of the behaviors listed above.
-Your loved one will be comfortable, have the opportunity to participate in various enjoyable activities, and spend time with fellow residents doing the hobbies they love.
+As you learn what to expect from a memory care facility, rest assured that these communities are an excellent choice for your loved one since skilled staff can help manage these symptoms and behaviors.
+Your loved one will be comfortable, have the opportunity to participate in various enjoyable activities, and spend time with fellow residents.

 Realistic Staff-to-Resident Ratio